MSaueressig/Dhana/README.md

-# Magga
+# Dhana

-Magga is a dynamic traffic management tool that leverages Software Defined Networking (SDN) to mitigate network congestion in data centers.
+Dhana is a dynamic traffic management tool that leverages Software Defined Networking (SDN) to mitigate network congestion in data centers.
 By rerouting elephant flows and managing paths, it helps optimize network performance and efficiency.

 ## Prerequisites

-Before running Magga, ensure that you have the following installed:
+Before running Dhana, ensure that you have the following installed:

 - **Mininet**: Required for running the network simulations.
-- **RYU**: A component-based SDN controller that is essential for running Magga.
+- **RYU**: A component-based SDN controller that is essential for running Dhana.

 ## Installing Mininet